 Caesarea, Haifa District, Israel

 Location.
-32° 30.124′ N, 34° 53.521′ E. Marker is in Caesarea, Haifa District.
-Marker can be reached Touch for map.
-This historical marker is located in the Caesarea Maritima National Park, along the walking path that leads to the back gate of the park.
+32° 29.993′ N, 34° 53.463′ E. Marker is in Caesarea, Haifa District.
+Marker can be reached from Kvish HaTe'atron just west of Rothschild, on the right when traveling west.
+This historical marker is located in the Caesarea Maritima National Park, very near to the western end of Kvish HaTe'atron Street.
+The marker is situated at the northern end of the Hippodrome ruins.
+Touch for map.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Harbor "Sebastos" (about 90 meters away, measured in a direct line); Sarcophagus Lid (about 120 meters away); The Governor's Palace Baths (about 210 meters away); The Palace Vaults (about 240 meters away); King Herod's 'Hippodrome' (approx. 0.3 kilometers away); The Chariot-Races (approx. 0.3 kilometers away); a different marker also named The Chariot-Races (approx. half a kilometer away); a different marker also named King Herod's Hippodrome (approx. 0.6 kilometers away).
+The Chariot-Races (here, next to this marker); The Palace Vaults (a few steps from this marker); The Governor's Palace Baths (within shouting distance of this marker); Sarcophagus Lid (about 180 meters away, measured in a direct line); The Harbor "Sebastos" (approx. 0.2 kilometers away); The Caesarea Nymphaeum The Chariot-Races (approx. 0.3 kilometers away); a different marker also named King Herod's Hippodrome (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Caesarea.

 Also see . . .

-2. Caesarea Maritima - Cornell University.
-This is a link to information, regarding Caesarea Maritima and the Promontory Palace, provided by Cornell University.
-(Submitted on July 11, 2019, by Dale K. Benington of Toledo, Ohio.)

-3. Caesarea Maritima.
+2. Caesarea Maritima.
 This is a link to information, regarding Caesarea Maritima, provided by the BiblePlaces.com website.
+(Submitted on July 1, 2019, by Dale K. Benington of Toledo, Ohio.)

-(Submitted on July 11, 2019, by Dale K. Benington of Toledo, Ohio.)
+3. Caesarea Hippodrome - 360 Holy places.
+This is a link to information, regarding Caesarea Maritima, provided by the Holy Places website.
+(Submitted on July 1, 2019, by Dale K. Benington of Toledo, Ohio.)

-Categories. • Anthropology • Man-Made Features • Parks & Recreational Areas •
+Categories. • Anthropology & Archaeology • Entertainment • Parks & Recreational Areas •

 More.
-Search the internet for The Caesarea Nymphaeum.
+Search the internet for King Herod's 'Hippodrome'.